akshara-a/File-Hive/README.md

 ## Installation
 1. Install the extension from the VS Code Marketplace
 2. Open any `.parquet` file - the extension will handle everything automatically
-3. Pelease note, initial setup takes a bit of time.
+3. Please note, initial setup takes a bit of time.
 Kindly have patience

+## Prerequisites
+1. The supported Python versions are explicitly limited to Python 3.0 through 3.13.

 ## Usage